tekknolagi/tekknolagi.github.com/_posts/2025-08-24-linear-scan-lifetime-holes.md

   cur.location ← new stack location
 ```

-Note that this begins to depart from strictly linear linear scan: the
+Note that this begins to depart from strictly linear (time) linear scan: the
 `inactive` set is bounded not by the number of physical registers but instead
 by the number of virtual registers.
 Mössenböck2002 notes that the size of the
-set is generally very small, though, so "linear in practice".
+`inactive` set is generally very small, though, so "linear in practice".

 I left out the parts about register weights that are heuristics to improve
 register allocation.
 They are not core to supporting lifetime holes.
 You can